junior-devleague/maya-game-werks/day-2/sacred-realm.md

 ## Stretch Goals
 1. Assign materials to each object.
-2. Design the key to move on from level and strategically place it in your scene.
+2. Design the key and strategically place it in your scene.
 Whether it be an actual key, gem, or magical journal, make this 'key' obviously the objective for the game.